 After removing from the washer, turn the jersey right side out.
 This will prevent the lettering from sticking together.
 For best results, do not put your jersey in the dryer.
 The high heat is too much for your jersey and you may end up with cracked letters or worse, letters stuck together.
 Dry your jersey flat or hang to air dry.

 Avoid ironing because, again, the high temperature is a burned hole maker or letter melter.
 If you absolutely must iron, use a press cloth and low temperature.

 You've done your best but now the letters on your jersey are curling up and peeling away.
 What to do?

-Make sure that the jersey is clean so that you won't accidentally set stains.
+Make sure that the jersey is clean so that you won't accidentally set-in stains.
 Place the jersey on an ironing board with the peeling number face up.
-Set you iron on high with no steam (yes, this is the time to use high heat).
-Position the number the way it should be and cover with the peeled section with the edge of a sheet of white paper (notebook or copy paper).
+Set your iron on high with no steam (yes, this is the time to use high heat).
+Position the number the way it should be and cover the curling section with a sheet of white paper (notebook or copy paper).

 If you have accidentally put your jersey in the dryer on high heat (as one reader did) and the letters have melted together, follow these instructions to attempt to separate the letters and restore them as much as possible.

 If the numbers and lettering have begun to crack or fade, it is nearly impossible to restore them to their original glory.
 Some sites do recommend using fabric paint to repaint the lettering.
 You can purchase it at a craft store or online.
 However, it will never look like the original and can look uneven and amateurish if you don't do it correctly.
 I feel it is better to wear your well-worn team's laundry proudly as a sign of support.